-- Grind them in a coffee grinder or blender along with ¼ cup water to a coarse paste.
-Keep aside.
+- Grind them coarsely in a coffee grinder or a blender along with ¼ cup water.
+Keep it aside.

-- Combine the fish with ground pepper, Kashmiri red chili powder and salt, let marinate for 10 minutes.
+- Combine the fish with ground black pepper, Kashmiri chili powder and salt, let marinate for 10 minutes.

-- Soak the fresh tamarind 2 inch slice in 3 tbsp warm water for 5 minutes.
-Combine the soaked tamarind with water and squeeze well to release the juice, drain the juice and discard the skin.
+- Soak the fresh tamarind 2 inch slice in ¼ cup lukewarm water for 5 minutes.
+Combine the soaked tamarind with water and squeeze well to release the juice, strain the juice and discard the skin.

 - Place a clay pot or saucepan over medium heat, add oil.